Spaceland (novel): Plot summary

 Joe Cube is a high tech executive waiting for his company's IPO.
 On the New Year's Eve before the new millennium, trying to impress his wife Jena, he brings home a prototype of his company's new product (a TV screen that turns standard television broadcasting into a 3D image).
 It brings no warmth to their cooling marriage, but it does attract the attention of somebody else.
 Joe is suddenly contacted by a Momo, a woman from the fourth dimension she calls the All, of which our entire world (which she calls Spaceland) is like nothing but the thin surface of a rug.

-Momo has a business proposition for Joe that she won't let him refuse.
+Momo has a business proposition for Joe that she will not let him refuse.
 She is bent on making him start a company that will create a specific product that she will supply.
 The upside potential becomes much clearer for Joe once Momo "augments" him, by helping him grow a new eye on a 4D stalk, giving him the power to see in four-dimensional directions, as well as the ability to see into our dimension using a four-dimension perspective.